 How To Get From Rome To Sardinia

-Rome is one of the biggest cities in Italy and one of the busiest ones.
-Millions of tourists flock to Rome every year, both for visiting the Eternal City and because it’s one of the most common stopovers for guided tours of Italy.
+Rome is one of the biggest cities in Italy, as well as one of the busiest ones.
+Millions of tourists flock to Rome every year, both for visiting the Eternal City and because it’s one of the most common starting point for trips to Italy.

 Cagliari markets